jfcloutier/karma_system/design_notes/plans.md

 A `count` experience encapsulates how many of a given kind of experiences observed in its umwelt there are (for e.g., this motor was spun once).

-To persist a count experience, a CA's affordance would direct its umwelt CAs to persist *all of* the counted (observed) experiences.
+To persist a count experience, a CA's plan would direct its umwelt CAs to persist *all of* the counted (observed) experiences.

-To initiate or terminate a count experience, a CA's affordance would direct its umwelt CAs to to add a counted experience or terminate *any of* the counted experiences.
+To initiate or terminate a count experience, a CA's plan would direct its umwelt CAs to to add a counted experience or terminate *any of* the counted experiences.

 #### Impacting a more experience

 A `more` experience expresses that there is more of than another in its umwelt.

-To initiate or teminate a more experience, a CA's affordance would direct its umwelt to initiate or to terminate a compared, count experience.
+To initiate or teminate a more experience, a CA's plan would direct its umwelt to initiate or to terminate a compared, count experience.

-To persist a more experience, a CA's affordance would direct its umwelt CAs to persist both compared counts.
+To persist a more experience, a CA's plan would direct its umwelt CAs to persist both compared counts.

 #### Impacting a coincide experience